riscv-boom/riscv-boom/README.md

 Berkeley in the [Berkeley Architecture Research](https://bar.eecs.berkeley.edu/) group, its focus is to create a high performance, synthesizable, and parameterizable core for architecture research.

+The current version of the BOOM microarchitectures (SonicBOOM, or BOOMv3) is performance competitive with commercial high-performance out-of-order cores, such as the Cortex A72, Xuantie 910, or SiFive U8, achieving 6.2 CM/MHz.

 Feature | BOOM
 --- | ---
 ISA | RISC-V (RV64GC)